gigirassy/Nunes-Firefox-Configuration/README.md

 I use a configuration focusing on privacy, and extensions that make the internet suck a little less.
 I take inspiration from [TheFrenchGhosty's LibreWolf configuration](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration) and some personal research of mine.

 This is definitely not suited for everyone's needs and is not the most private configuration out there, but it's nice for me.

+No software outside of Firefox itself, along with an internet connection, is required to complete this configuration.

 ## Extensions
 ### Privacy extensions
 * [ClearURLs](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration): Removes tracking from URLs.